eecs485staff/primer-spec/docs/CONTRIBUTING.md

 $ script/version bump minor
 ```

-It is acceptable for the version bump to be done in a separate Pull Request by project members after a change has been merged to the `develop` branch.
-However, the version bump must be completed before [freezing the next release](#releasing-for-the-next-semester) and merging to `master`.
+The version bump _must_ be done in the same Pull Request that proposes such a change.
+(If the Pull Request is merged without bumping the version, the previous older version of Primer Spec will lose its backwards-compatibility guarantee!)

 ## Modifications from Primer